bisq-network/bisq/doc/rpc.md

 You need to setup the bitcoin.conf and add a blocknotify sh file.
 See the examples in the rec_regtest directory.

 To enable RPC calls you need to pass those program arguments:
---rpcUser=bisq --rpcPassword=bisqPW --rpcPort=18332 --rpcBlockNotificationPort=4159
+--rpcUser=bisq --rpcPassword=bisqPW --rpcPort=18443 --rpcBlockNotificationPort=4159

-The default rpcPort for regtest and testnet is: 18332 For mainnet: 8332
+The default rpcPort for regtest from Bitcoin Core 0.16 and higher is: 18443 The default rpcPort for testnet is: 18332
+For mainnet: 8332

 If you run 2 clients and want to receive the block notifications on both use different rpcBlockNotificationPorts 5159 and 4159 are defined in the blocknotify file.

 For reg test setup with localhost those are typical program arguments:
---baseCryptoNetwork=btc_regtest --useLocalhostForP2P=true --nodePort=3332 --appName=bisq-LRTAli --fullDaoNode=true --rpcUser=bisq --rpcPassword=bisqPW --rpcPort=18332 --rpcBlockNotificationPort=4159
+--baseCryptoNetwork=btc_regtest --useLocalhostForP2P=true --nodePort=3332 --appName=bisq-LRTAli --fullDaoNode=true --rpcUser=bisq --rpcPassword=bisqPW --rpcPort=18443 --rpcBlockNotificationPort=4159

 For mainnet: